github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

   workflow-command-job:
     runs-on: ubuntu-latest
     steps:
-      - name: disable workflow commands
+      - name: Disable workflow commands
         run: |
-          echo '::warning:: this is a warning'
+          echo '::warning:: This is a warning message, to demonstrate that commands are being processed.' stopMarker=$(uuidgen)
-          echo "::stop-commands::`echo -n ${{ github.token }} | sha256sum | head -c 64`"
+          echo "::stop-commands::$stopMarker"
-          echo '::warning:: this will NOT be a warning' echo "::`echo -n ${{ github.token }} | sha256sum | head -c 64`::"
+          echo '::warning:: This will NOT be rendered as a warning, because stop-commands has been invoked.' echo "::$stopMarker::"
-          echo '::warning:: this is a warning again'
+          echo '::warning:: This is a warning again, because stop-commands has been turned off.'
 ```
 {% endraw %}